p-sira/ellip/paper/paper.md

 where $P$ is a cubic or quartic polynomial in $t$ [@byrd1971].

 Ellip consists of four modules: legendre, bulirsch, carlson, and misc.
 The functions are implemented exclusively in Rust, accept generic real numbers provided by the num-traits's Float [@stone2024], and operate entirely on the stack.
-The functions are outlined in Table 1, 2, 3, and 4, respectively.
+The functions are outlined in Tables 1, 2, 3, and 4, respectively.

 Table 1: Legendre's Elliptic Integral Functions of the Module `legendre`